Audio Engineer

 Similar Posts

-Locrian Mode: Everything You Need To Know About Locrian
+Phrygian Mode: Everything You Need to Know About Phrygian

-The Locrian Mode is the seventh mode of the Diatonic Major Scale.
+The Phrygian Mode is the third mode of the Diatonic Major Scale.
 Let’s look and listen to it with a bit more detail.
-The Locrian mode is often described as the white keys on the keyboard from B-B’.
-This gives us the following intervallic series: h-w-w-h-w-w-w *w=whole step // h=half step* The Locrian Notation Looks Like…
+The Phrygian mode is often described as the white keys on the keyboard from E-E’.
+This gives us the following intervallic series: h-w-w-w-h-w-w *w=whole step // h=half step* And the notation looks like…